 Mavi Deniz provides 24/7 emergency chemical response services, including site assessment and decontamination of any chemical incident scale.
 Using the latest Chemical Spill Response methods, technologies with professional teams.
 They skillfully coordinate highly trained operatives, mobilizing quickly to respond to any situation, whether it happens far out at sea or a crucial point in the transport infrastructure, protecting public safety and minimizing the impact of a spill on the environment.

-The transport, processing or manufacture of radioactive material is a hazardous enterprise and contingency planning is essential.
+The transport, processing, or manufacture of radioactive material is a hazardous enterprise, and contingency planning is essential.
 Mavi Deniz offers a full range of Chemical Spill Response, all available on permanent standby.

-For incidents Mavideniz involving chemicals in three recognized stages of response:
+For incidents, Mavideniz involving chemicals in three recognized stages of response:

 - Tier 1.
-An incident involving hazardous materials that can be contained, extinguished, and abated using resources immediately available to the public sector responders having jurisdiction.
+An incident involving hazardous materials can be contained, extinguished, and abated using resources immediately available to the public sector responders having jurisdiction.
 Tier 1 events present little risk to the environment and public health with containment and cleanup.